MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/setup-secret-key.md

 ## Updating the Secret Key

-You can update the `secret key` by visiting the [Moralis settings page](https://admin.moralis.io/streams).
+You can edit the `secret key` by visiting the [Moralis settings page](https://admin.moralis.io/streams).
+Once edits use the Save Changes button to update the key.

 ![Setting page](https://github.com/MoralisWeb3/docs/assets/15834299/51f4186e-afef-40e3-8753-b0d21a09fef1)

-We recommend using the `Web3 API key` that you are using in your code as the stream `secret key` when using the Moralis SDK for webhook signature verification.
+If you are using Moralis SDK to verify the signature, we recommend using the `Web3 API key`, that you are using in your code, as the stream `secret key`.

  To learn how to verify the Stream signature, check out the tutorial on how to [verify the signature for the received webhook request](/streams-api/evm/response-body#how-to-verify-the-signature-for-the-received-webhook-request).